Planit

 Standard entry:

-4 Highers at AAAA (by end of S5 preferred) including Maths at A and one from Biology, Chemistry, Computing Science, Engineering Science or Physics (preferred) plus Engineering Science or Physics at National 5 at B and English at C.
+4 Highers at AAAA (by end of S5 preferred) including Maths at A and one from Biology, Chemistry, Computing Science, Engineering Science or Physics (preferred) plus National 5 Engineering Science or Physics at B and English at C.

-For direct entry to year 2 you would require 2 Advanced Highers at AA including Maths plus 2 Highers at AB including Physics or a technological subject.
+For direct entry to year 2 you would require 2 Advanced Highers at AA including Maths plus 2 further Highers at AB including Engineering Science, Physics or another technological subject.

 Widening access entry:

-4 Highers at AABB (by end of S6) including Maths at A and one from Biology, Chemistry, Computing Science, Engineering Science or Physics (preferred) plus Engineering Science or Physics at National 5 at B and English at C. Highers at BBB must be achieved in one sitting S4-S6.
+4 Highers at AABB (two sittings) including Maths at A and one from Biology, Chemistry, Computing Science, Engineering Science or Physics (preferred) plus National 5 Engineering Science or Physics at B and English at C. Highers at BBB must be achieved in one sitting.

 Start Date